ec-intl/chartly/docs/source/Plot.rst

 Histogram
 ~~~~~~~~~

-A histogram plot can be created using the `Histogram` class.
+A histogram plot can be created using the `histogram` keyword.
 The histogram plot requires a 1D array of data to be passed to the plot.
 The following customization options are available for the histogram plot:

 - `color` (str): The color of the histogram.
 - `num_bins` (int): The number of bins in the histogram.